AWegnerGitHub/awegnergithub.github.io-content/2017_04_20_review_of_deep_learning_prereq_numpy.md

 ## Final Thoughts

 This is an introduction course to the bigger ["Deep Learning" courses][8] that Lazy Programmer offers.
-It does it's job well and has increased my confidence in the instructor.
+It does its job well and has increased my confidence in the instructor.
 My last couple courses haven't been great and I'm happy that this quick two hour course was available.
 I'm looking forward to taking some more of these courses.